-The preparation of the financial statements, in conformity with IFRS, requires management to make estimates and assumptions that affect the reported amounts of, and disclosures relating to, assets, liabilities, contingent assets and contingent liabilities at the reporting date and the income and expenses for the reporting period.
+The preparation of the financial statements, in conformity with IFRS, requires management to make judgements as well as estimates and assumptions that affect the reported amounts of, and disclosures relating to, assets, liabilities, contingent assets and contingent liabilities at the reporting date and the income and expenses for the reporting period.
 Actual amounts could differ from those estimates.